SSCHAcode/sschacode.github.io/Tutorials/tutorial_spectral.md

 print("Done.")
 ```

-The matrices PbTe.Hessian.dyn#q are a generalization of the standard harmonic dynamical matrices that include quantum and thermal effects on a static level, Eqs.(24), (25).
-As long as only the "bubble" term is included, Eqs.(26), (27), the SSCHA code is able to employ the Fourier interpolation technique to obtain the free energy Hessian on a generic __q__ , integrating on a generic **k** grid (Sec.3.6).
-In order to perform such a calculations, we have to follow several preliminary steps (see Section 3.7):
+The matrices PbTe.Hessian.dyn#q are a generalization of the standard harmonic dynamical matrices that include quantum and thermal effects on a static level, Eq.(61).
+As long as only the "bubble" term is included, Eq.(63), the SSCHA code is able to employ the Fourier interpolation technique to obtain the free energy Hessian on a generic __q__ , integrating on a generic **k** grid (Sec.
+IV-B, Eq.
+(66)).
+In order to perform such a calculations, we have to follow several preliminary steps (see Appendix E.2):

 1. We "center" the 3rd order FCs (a step necessary to perform the Fourier interpolation)